AustralianCancerDataNetwork/omop-graph/docs/usage/installation.md

 uv pip install "omop-graph[emb]"
 ```

-This pulls in [`omop-emb`](https://australiancancerdatanetwork.github.io/omop-emb/) with its default **sqlite-vec** backend — a file-based vector store that requires no external database server and works out of the box.
+This pulls in [`omop-emb`](https://australiancancerdatanetwork.github.io/omop-emb/) with its default **sqlite-vec** backend, a file-based vector store that requires no external database server.
+It still needs a configured vector store, model, and provider (via oa-configurator) before use; see [KnowledgeGraph: Embedding Configuration](../graph/kg.md#embedding-configuration).

 It enables: